 HOW IT WORKS:

-Each month, students record the number of minutes read using the Student Tracker Form provided by the Blues.
+Each month, students record the number of minutes they read using the Student Tracker Form.
 Forms should be initialed by a parent/guardian and submitted to teachers.
 Teachers then record their classroom minutes on the Bookworms poster that the Blues will provide.
-Also, teachers will submit their list of total classroom minutes online to the Blues each month using the downloadable Classroom Tracker.
+Also, teachers will submit their list of classroom minutes online to the Blues each month using the downloadable Classroom Tracker.
 Teachers will use the same Classroom Tracker each month to upload their students' reading minutes.

-Every class that reaches or goes beyond the goal of 250 minutes per month per student will be entered into a drawing for a Blues celebrity appearance.* If a classroom is selected to receive a Blues Celebrity appearance and there are multiple classrooms in that selected school enrolled in the Blues Bookworms Program, all classrooms in that school that have reached their monthly goal will be invited to participate in the visit.
+Every classroom that reaches or goes beyond the goal of 250 minutes per month per student will be entered into a drawing for a Blues celebrity appearance.* If a classroom is selected to receive a Blues celebrity appearance and there are multiple classrooms in that selected school enrolled in the Blues Bookworms Program, all classrooms that have reached their monthly goal will be invited to participate in the visit.
 The more classrooms registered per school, the better the chance of receiving an appearance.

-At the completion of the program in January, teachers will submit the names and total number of minutes read by their students (in addition to the number of minutes read in January).
-Students that read a total of 1,000 minutes or more will score with a buy one, get one free ticket voucher to Blues Bookworms Night (Thursday, March 27 vs. Minnesota) and have the opportunity shoot on goal after the game.
-If you cannot make the March 27 game, there will be a backup game you can attend on Tuesday, April 1 vs. Philadelphia, but there will be no shoot on goal after the game.
+At the completion of the program in January, teachers will submit the names and total number of minutes read by their students (in addition to the number of minutes read in January) using the Classroom Tracker.
+Students that read a total of 1,000 minutes or more will score with a free ticket with the purchase of one discounted ticket to Blues Bookworms Night on Monday, March 30 vs. Vancouver, and have the opportunity shoot on goal after the game.
+If a student cannot make the March 30 game, there will be an alternative game they can attend on Thursday, April 7 vs. Winnipeg, but there will be no shoot on goal after that game.
 A special ticket discount will be available for family members, and students that attend the game will be recognized as a group on the Scottrade Center scoreboard.